DanielO/blt-src/doc/scale.rst

     Specifies a non-negative value for the width of the highlight rectangle to drawn around the outside of the widget.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
 If *numPixels* is "0", no focus highlight is drawn around the widget.
-The default is "2".
+The default is "0".

-  **-icon** *imageName*
+  **-labeloffset** *boolean*

+  **-loose** *boolean*
+    Indicates whether the limits of the axis should fit the data points tightly, at the outermost data points, or loosely, at the outer tick intervals.
+If the axis limit is set with the -min or -max option, the axes are displayed tightly.
+If *boolean* is true, the axis range is "loose".
+The default is "0".

+  **-majorticks** *tickList*
+    Specifies where to display major axis ticks.
+You can use this option to display ticks at non-uniform intervals.  *TickList* is a list of coordinates along the axis designating where major ticks will be drawn.
+    No minor ticks are drawn.
+If *tickList* is "", major ticks will be automatically computed.
+The default is "".

+  **-max** *maxValue*
+    Specifies the maximum limit of *axisName*, clipping elements using *axisName*.
+Any data point greater than *maxValue* is not displayed.
+    If *maxValue* is "", the maximum limit is calculated using the largest value of all the elements mapped to *axisName*.
+The default is "".

+  **-min** *minValue*
+    Specifies the minimum limit of *axisName*, clipping elements using *axisName*.
+Any data point less than *minValue* is not displayed.
+If *minValue* is "", the minimum limit is calculated using the smallest value of all the elements mapped to *axisName*.
+The default is "".

+  **-minorticks** *tickList*
+    Specifies where to display minor axis ticks.
+You can use this option to display minor ticks at non-uniform intervals. *TickList* is a list of real values, ranging from 0.0 to 1.0, designating the placement of a minor tick.
+No minor ticks are drawn if the **-majortick** option is also set.
+If *tickList* is "" then the minor ticks are automatically computed.
+The default is "".

     Specifies an image to be displayed as an icon on the left of the text in *pathName*.  *ImageName* is the name of an Tk photo or BLT picture.
     If *imageName* is "", no icon is displayed.
 The default is "".

-  **-iconvariable** *varName*
-    Specifies the name of a global TCL variable that will be set to the name of the image representing the icon.
-If *varName* is set to another image name, the icon in *pathName* will change accordingly.
-If *varName* is "", no variable is used.
+  **-palette** *paletteName*
+    FIXME

+  **-rangecolor** *colorName*
+    Specifies the color of the rectangle for the scale's axis.
+    *ColorName** is be a color name.
+The default is "grey30".

+  **-rangemax** *maxValue*
+    Specifies the maximum limit of the range.
+The current value of the scale can not be greater that this value.
+If *maxValue* is "", the maximum of the scale (see the **-max** option).
 The default is "".

-  **-image** *imageName*
-    Specifies the name of a global TCL variable that will be set to the name of the image representing the icon of *pathName*.
-If *varName* is "", no variable is used.
+  **-rangemin** *minValue*
+    Specifies the minimum limit of the range.
+The current value of the scale can not be less that this value.
+If *minValue* is "", the minximum of the scale (see the **-min** option).
 The default is "".

-  **-justify**  *justifyName*
-    Specifies how the text should be justified.
-This matters only when the button contains more than one line of text. *JustifyName* must be "left", "right", or "center".
-The default is "center".

-  **-menu** *menuName*
-    Specifies the path name of the menu associated with this scale.
-    *MenuName* must be a **blt::combomenu** widget and a child of *pathName*.
-If *menuName* is "", no menu will be displayed.
-The default is "".

-  **-postcommand** *cmdString*
-    Specifies a TCL command to invoked when the menu is posted.
-The command will be invoked before the menu is displayed onscreen.
-For example, this may be used to disable buttons that may not be valid when the menu is posted.
-If *cmdString* is "", no command is invoked.
-    The default is "".

-  **-postedbackground** *bgName*
-    Specifies the background color of *pathName* when its menu is posted.
-    *BgName* may be a color name or the name of a background object created by the **blt::background** command.
-The default is "skyblue4".

-  **-postedforeground** *colorName*
-    Specifies the text color when *pathName* when its menu is posted.
-The default is "white".

-  **-postedrelief**  *reliefName*
-    Specifies the 3-D effect for *pathName* when its menu is posted.
-    *ReliefName* indicates how *pathName* should appear relative to the window it's packed into.
-Acceptable values are **raised**, **sunken**, **flat**, **ridge**, **solid**, and **groove**.
-For example, "raised" means the button should appear to protrude.
-The default is "sunken".

   **-relief** *reliefName*
     Specifies the 3-D effect for *pathName*.  *ReliefName* indicates how